Skip to main content

 };'

-That's it!
-If you need to add more simply install your modules in the Dockerfile, build the image, and run it!
+To add more modules, install them in the Dockerfile, rebuild the image, and run it.